endridollani/sorting-algorithms-visualized/README.md

 ---
 Here you can see visually some famous sorting algorithms.
-The only thing you need to do after executing the program is to enter the size of the array and select one of the sorting algorithms implemented, then se the magic happen.
+The only thing you need to do after executing the program is to enter the size of the array and delay time in milliseconds, then select one of the sorting algorithms implemented, then se the magic happen.

 ## Sorting algorithms implemented

 - [x] Bubble Sort
-- [ ] Merge Sort
+- [x] Merge Sort
 - [ ] Quick Sort
 - [ ] Heap Sort